Ivaynn/LodestoneTP/README.md

 <br/>

 ## Other information
-- Made for Minecraft Java Edition 1.21
+- Made for Minecraft Java Edition 1.20+
-- For previous versions, check the [releases page](https://github.com/Ivaynn/LodestoneTP/releases)
+- Download previous version on the [releases page](https://github.com/Ivaynn/LodestoneTP/releases)
 - Everything in this data pack uses the `lodestonetp` prefix